pawl/nightmare_forms/README.md

 * /order/ -
     * GET  - returns the current state of the order
     * POST - validates data and saves the changes
+* Hidden HTML template for the jQuery code to clone/show/hide
+* jQuery on the client-side for rendering the form
 * Django Forms or DRF Serializers - handle back-end validation

 #### Pros